yzq1019/Sentinel-Browser-Extension/README.md

 2. Visit any website
 3. Click the extension icon
 4. In the pop-up window, click the stars to rate
-5. The rating will be automatically saved and the average rating will be displayed
+5. The rating will be automatically saved

-Translated with DeepL.com (free version)